dronekit/dronekit-android/ClientLib/README.md

 # 3DR Services Client library
-To develop an app using the 3DR Services APIs, you need to make use of the 3DR Services client library.
+To develop an app using the 3DR Services APIs, you need to use the 3DR Services client library.

-## Add 3DR Services Client library to your project
+### Add 3DR Services Client library to your project
 To make the 3DR Services client library available to your app:
  1. Open the **build.gradle** file inside your application module directory.
 Android Studio projects contain a top level **build.gradle** file and a **build.gradle** for each module.
 Make sure to edit the file for your application module.
  2. Add a new build rule under **dependencies** for the latest version of the **3DR Services Client library**.
 For example:
 ```
 apply plugin: 'com.android.application'